kyverno/website/content/en/docs/Writing policies/validate.md

 You can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.

 {{% alert title="Note" color="info" %}}
-When using a `deny` statement, `validationFailureAction` must be set to `enforce` to block the request.
+When using a `deny` statement, `validationFailureAction` must be set to `Enforce` to block the request.
 {{% /alert %}}

 Also see using [Preconditions](/docs/writing-policies/preconditions) for matching rules based on variables. `deny` statements can similarly use `any` and `all` blocks like those available to `preconditions`.